Hernan4444/MyAnimeList-Database/data/readme.md

 ## anime_with_synopsis.csv

 Information of anime scrapped of main page that include de Synopsis.
-This file only contain animes that not include Hentai in Genders column.
+This file only contain animes that not include Hentai in Genres column.
 This file have the following columns:

 1. MAL_ID:  MyAnimelist ID of the anime. (e.g. 1)
 2. Name: full name of the anime. (e.g. Cowboy Bebop)
 3. Score: average score of the anime given from all users in MyAnimelist database. (e.g. 8.78)
-4. Genders: comma separated list of genres for this anime. (e.g. Action, Adventure, Comedy, Drama, Sci-Fi, Space)
+4. Genres: comma separated list of genres for this anime. (e.g. Action, Adventure, Comedy, Drama, Sci-Fi, Space)
 5. Synopsis: string with the synopsis of the anime.